europace/kex-vorgang-import-api/README.md

             "versicherteRisikenAntragsteller1": [ "ARBEITSLOSIGKEIT" | "ARBEITSUNFAEHIGKEIT" | "LEBEN" ],
             "versicherteRisikenAntragsteller2": [ "ARBEITSLOSIGKEIT" | "ARBEITSUNFAEHIGKEIT" | "LEBEN" ]
         }
+        "ratenschutzAntragsteller1": FinanzbedarfRatenschutz,
+        "ratenschutzAntragsteller2": FinanzbedarfRatenschutz
     }

+`fahrzeugkauf` is only processed if the `finanzierungszweck` is set to `FAHRZEUGKAUF`.

+`ratenschutzAntragsteller` is only processed if no `versicherteRisikenAntragsteller` is set.

 #### Fahrzeugkauf